pythseq/gigadb-website/docs/DOCKER.md

 $ vagrant ssh
 ```

-As part of the VM creation process, it will execute
+As part of the VM creation process, `yii2-laradock/generate.config.sh` will be
-`yii2-laradock/generate.config.sh` to generate the config files in
+executed to generate the config files in `protected/config/` required by
-`protected/config/` required by gigadb-website and download the Yii version 1
+gigadb-website and download the Yii version 1 framework into `/opt/yii-1.1.16`
-framework into `/opt/yii-1.1.16` for use by the containers.
+in the Ubuntu VM for use by the containers.

 If you change directory to `/vagrant/yii2-laradock` in the Ubuntu Docker VM, you
 can use the [Docker Compose](https://docs.docker.com/compose/) tool to build and